ubakry/ngs1_project/README.md

 # Important notes

-- For each step, document your workflow and commands to reproduce the same expirement.
+- For each step, document your workflow and commands, scripts to reproduce the same expirement.
 - **Everything** must be reported and documented on Github.
-- The assessement for the assignment will be for each team member indvidually as it will be reported by Github contribution section, so every indvidual must commit their own contributions by themselves.
-- Fork this project and start your start commiting.
+- **Fork** this project and start your start commiting.
-- Create a file named `team.md` and write down your team members alongside their **Nile Universty** addresses and **Student IDs**.
+- Create a file named `user_info.md` and write down your full name, alongside your **Nile Universty** email address and **Student ID**.

 ---